All Episodes

 He should not be a candidate in his own head until Labor Day.

-From now to Labor Day, he should be the commander in chief, the person helping America, the man getting the job done, which of course shrinks Biden every single day because there's no possibility that Biden can compete with somebody who's an effective commander-in-chief.
+From now to Labor Day, he should be the commander-in-chief, the person helping America, the man getting the job done, which, of course, shrinks Biden every single day because there's no possibility that Biden can compete with somebody who's an effective commander-in-chief.

-This is my prediction.
+Three, this is my prediction.

-You can we can come back to this later on this fall.
+We can come back to this later on this fall.

 The weaker Biden is, the more indefensible and impossible Biden is, the more vicious the news media will become.

-By the way, that is like, you know what?
+That is like, you know what?

 That's a layup prediction.